-Meet in Paris and drive to luxurious 'C’est la Vie,' moored in the hamlet of village of Meaux.
+Meet in Paris for transfer to the village of Meaux.
 After a welcome reception and crew introductions, settle into your spacious cabin before a gourmet dinner on board.

-Cruise to Saint-Jean-les-Doux-Jumeaux, disembarking for a tour of the stunning 17th-century Château de Vaux-le-Vicomte, a historic French Baroque masterpiece designed by the architect and decorator of Versailles.
+Cruise through wooded countryside to Saint-Jean-les-Deaux-Jumeaux.
+After lunch, tour the stunning 17th-century Château de Vaux-le-Vicomte, a Baroque masterpiece designed by the architect of Versailles for finance minister Nicholas Fouquet.

 Route runs in reverse on alternate weeks and may differ on selected cruise dates.

-'C'est la Vie' also cruises in Burgundy from Apr 15 to Jun 23 and in the Upper Loire from Jul 1 to Aug 25.
+'C'est la Vie' also cruises in the Upper Loire from Aug 18 to Sep 28 and in Burgundy from Apr 14 to Jun 22 & Oct 6-26.
 Contact A&K for details.